 Call for Participation

-PapersBy October 15, 2017 each team should submit a short description of their 2017 system(s), which will be used for the track coordinators' overview paper.
+PapersBy October 15, 2018 each team should submit a short description of their 2018 system(s), which will be used for the track coordinators' overview paper.
+(However, please see the individual track home pages for exceptions to this deadline.)
 Please email the short system description for each track directly to the track coordinator.
 The description should be no more than 1 page and should contain: a short system overview, description of training data used, description of the machine learning model (if any), and any results on development data.

 Each team should write a single paper for all tracks in which the team participated.
 Paper length is limited to 12 pages for the first track, plus 4 additional pages per additional track (e.g., a team that submits runs for three tracks would be allowed a total of 20 pages).
 NIST reserves the right to exclude papers that exceed the page limit.